CoScine Creative

 What will you as the teacher love about it?

-The key that writes out 40 of the most common chemical formulas that students come up with out of this list.
+The key writes out 40 of the most common chemical formulas that students come up with.
 It makes grading faster and easier for you. #teacherwin

 Teach with the Ultimate Packet

-Are you short on time or how to emphasize how important it is for your students to understand writing chemical compounds?
+Are you short on time or out of ideas on ways to stress how important it is for your students to understand writing chemical compounds?
 Use this set of worksheets as a group activity, with a Jamboard, or use it to keep students "on-task" when taking notes.

 Page 1 helps students identify the order to write the formula in, which is a major issue for many students.